 The Barrow Valley is a spectacular area of natural beauty - lush green forests, gentle slopes, flat plains and the flowing river combine to create incredible views and a feast for the senses.
 Visitors to the river are rewarded as the unspoilt beauty of the Barrow grows with each and every passing hour.
 A stop off at the many towns and villages is a must.
 These areas offer accommodation, restaurants and shops to visitors.
 Accommodation is available from 3 to 19 kilometres and varies from hotels, bed & breakfasts and self-catering.
 Towns offer a full range of services while villages have good facilities that are designed to meet the needs of the tourist.
 Restaurants are available for a pleasant meal or have a drink in a traditional Irish pub.
 Walking the Barrow Way is an excellent and rewarding way to spend an afternoon.

 The River Barrow has in recent years experienced an exciting rejuvenation.
 Numerous sporting activities are available, while a range of other more relaxing activities can also be enjoyed.
 Many events are held during the year, which include walking festivals, boating regattas and music and art festivals.
-The Barrow Way walking track is also increasing in popularity and becoming its own attraction.
+The Barrow Way walking track is also increasing in popularity and becoming an attraction in its own right.